askovdal/fhfrmlf-preprocessing/increment-notes.md

 ### Date: 7 March

 #### What did we achieve?
+* Getting the data on HPC✔️
+* Getting packages in our HPC environment (insufficient rights?)✔️

 #### What did we struggle with?

 #### What would we like to work on?
+* We are going to use the pretrained model to initially test a subset of pneumothorax positive cases as test set and report performance
+* Then, we are going to make two subsets, 1 with tubes and 1 without and test it to report performance, tendencies and error audit in line with Laurens paper
+* Then we are going to brain storm about more intelligent test cases